 IHB frequently communicates and cooperates with foreign institutions.
 Over the past decade, it has sent nearly 800 scholars to over 30 countries and regions for the purpose of conducting cooperation and researches with foreign researchers, or for advanced studies and short-term visits.
 In the meantime, it has also received more than 2,200 scholars and experts from nearly 40 countries to undertake academic exchanges, cooperation and advanced studies in China.
 IHB participates in the international cooperative research projects, such as America's "Tree of life" research project.
 It also actively engages in international multi-lateral cooperation, such as joint investigation project on freshwater dolphins, international training classes on water environment protection and water pollution control, Cross-Strait Conference on Constructed Wetland etc.

 While having 1 post-doctor mobile station, IHB is authorized by the state to confer PhD degrees to majors in 5 specialized fields, i.e. hydrobiology, genetics, environmental sciences, marine biology and zoology, including 2 specialized fields co-sponsored with other universities.
 It also confers master degrees to majors in 6 specialties, i.e. zoology, hydrobiology, genetics, environmental sciences, environment engineering and aquaculture.
 Besides, it confers professional master degrees to students studying in 2 specialties: biological engineering and environmental engineering.
 It is qualified to enroll and train students from Hong Kong, Macao, Taiwan and foreign countries.
-At present, there are 476 graduate students, 44 postdoctoral research fellows and 10 senior visiting scholars in the institute.
+By May 2014, the Institute has mentored 2,240 graduate students and 121 postdoctoral research fellows.